 But what happens if you realize the contractor has been negligent in a variety of ways?
-Perhaps the tiles are not what you'd wanted; the workers are unprofessional; and/or the progress has been far slower than initially discussed.
+Perhaps the tiles are not what you'd wanted; the workers are unprofessional; and/or the progress has been slower than initially discussed.
 Should you take the contractor to small claims court to recover the amount you've paid already?
+Here are some considerations regarding whether to file suit, and where to do so.

-Running to court should not be your first step.
+In any case, running to court should not be your first step.
 A simple but serious conversation might ultimately more productive.
 Politely but firmly remind the contractor what was promised.
-Ask your contractor explain, from their perspective, what the problem is.
+Ask that your contractor explain, from their perspective, what the problem is.
 Is the job more expensive or complicated than anticipated?
 Is it because the appliances or supplies you want aren't available?
 See whether you can work out the delay or problem.

 Sometimes, a written statement outlining your concerns can get more traction than a conversation.
 This is particularly true if you include a line at the end of your letter stating that you reserve all your legal rights and remedies.